Exceptional UND Insignia

 Use RGB graphics for Web or digital media projects, and CMYK graphics for traditional print projects.
 If a CMYK graphic is used in a digital or RGB platform, UND's green will appear lime green instead of kelly green.

 PNG files allow transparency so a white background is not present when layered on top of another item.
-Whenever possible, do not use JPGs because they are not transparent and create a white background on the file.
+Whenever possible, do not use JPGs for logos because they are not transparent and create a white background on the file.

 - When photos are prominent in the design, use candid, action or environmental shots.